syedlapalli04/Instacart-Data-UI/README.md

 - **Simple Controls:** Use the sidebar to easily change what you see and compare.

 ## Data Needed
-Note : The files should be stored in the data folder, but the CSV files are too large to directly upload to GitHub.
-If you would like access to the data, you can:
+Note : The data files should be stored in the data folder, but the order CSV files (order.csv, order_products__prior.csv, order_products__train.csv) are too large to directly upload to GitHub, so they have been reduced to be smaller than the limit and then uploaded.
+If you would like access to the original full data, you can:
 - Download the necessary files from Kaggle from the following link: https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset
 - Contact me and I will send a zip file containing the three files needed